nCabanillas/nCabanillas/README.md

 - 👋 Hi, I’m @nCabanillas.
-I'm a Physic Engineer who enjoy the science and new technologies.
+I'm a Physic Engineer who enjoy the innovation and the deploy of new technologies.
 - 👀 I’m interested in science and TI projects.
 - 🌱 I’m currently learning Cloud Computing Architecture focused on Industry 4.0
 - 💞️ I’m looking to collaborate on any high-tech project.